 - Are Dublin transfers systematically suspended as a matter of policy or as a matter of jurisprudence to one or more countries?
-Yes No

-If yes, to which country/countries?
-Greece
+X Yes - o If yes, to which country/countries?
+Greece/Bulgaria (not official)

 The Netherlands has suspended all transfers to Greece on the basis of the European Court on Human Rights ruling in the case of M.S.S. v Belgium and Greece.
-The Netherlands is assuming responsibility for all asylum application of asylum seekers, who actually should be transferred to Greece.
+71 The Netherlands is assuming responsibility for all asylum application of asylum seekers, who actually should be transferred to Greece.
+As mentioned above, a special policy applies with regard to transfers of families with under age children to Italy as a result of the judgment of the ECtHR in the case of Tarakhel v.
+Switzerland (see above Dublin Procedure).
+The Dutch authorities will in such cases communicate the date of the actual transfer 10 to 15 days in advance to the Italian authorities and the transfer will not be carried out without having received sufficient guarantees that the accommodation provided in Italy is adapted to the age of the children and that the family will be kept together.
+In case no such guarantees are provided within the time limits for transfers laid down in the Dublin Regulation, the Dutch authorities will assume responsibility for examining their asylum application.
 Regarding other Member States suspension of transfers is applied on a case by case basis.
 For instance in individual cases transfers to Italy and Malta are suspended due to the ruling of the court.
-In case of asylum seekers which actually should have been transferred to Greece the Dutch authorities are assuming responsibility under Article 3 (2) Dublin Regulation.
+72 In case of asylum seekers who actually should have been transferred to Greece, the Dutch authorities are assuming responsibility under Article 17 of the recast Dublin Regulation.

-The leading case in national jurisprudence concerning Dublin transfers in general is the ruling of the Council of State on 14 of July 2011, interpreting the M.S.S. judgment.54 In this case the Council of State stated that general information concerning the situation in the country to which the Dutch authorities want to transfer must be examined.
-This is in contrast with former policy (Aliens Act)55 and ruling of the Council of State in which only specific on the asylum seeker applicable individual circumstances were weighed.
-Recently the Alien Circular has changed to incorporate this jurisprudence.56 So far it is unknown if these changes meet the requirements of the M.S.S. ruling.
+The leading case in national jurisprudence concerning Dublin transfers in general is the ruling of the Council of State on 14 of July 2011, interpreting the M.S.S. judgment.73 In this case the Council of State stated that general information concerning the situation in the country to which the Dutch authorities want to transfer must be examined.
+This is in contrast with former policy (Aliens Act)74 and ruling of the Council of State in which only specific on the asylum seeker applicable individual circumstances were weighed.
+Recently the Alien Circular has changed to incorporate this jurisprudence.75

-The Netherlands rarely makes use of the possibility to substantively examine an application for asylum on the basis of Article 3(2) Dublin Regulation.
-The authorities are generally very reluctant to use the sovereignty clause.
+The Netherlands rarely makes use of the possibility to substantively examine an application for asylum on the basis of Article 17 recast Dublin Regulation.
+The authorities are generally very reluctant to use the discretionary clause.
 Firstly, based on the principle of mutual trust between states, it is assumed that Member States comply with their obligations under the Refugee Convention and Article 3 European Convention on Human Rights, unless there is concrete evidence to the contrary.
-If this is the case, the Netherlands can take charge of the asylum application on the basis of Article 3(2) Dublin Regulation.
-In this regard the Aliens Circular
+If this is the case, the Netherlands can take charge of the asylum application on the basis of Article 17 recast Dublin Regulation.
+In this regard the Aliens Circular states that it does not matter whether this concerns a request to take back or to take charge of an asylum application.